pebonius/shadow-of-rummaroe/README.md

 ## Plot

 Horrible shadow is hanging over Rummaroe.
-Monsters roam the land and no place is safe.
-You are the chosen one of the legends.
-Fight the monsters and uncover the source of darkness.
-Also get rich and popular.
+Monsters and spikes roam the land and no place is safe.
+You have protagonist hair so i guess you gotta do something?

 ## Credits